Kubernetes on AWS · open source

 See the bill by pod & namespace

-Every byte classified across all 9 AWS billing paths (same-zone, cross-AZ, cross-region, internet egress, NAT gateway, VPC peering, transit gateway, VPC endpoint, cloud-service public endpoint), in live dollars, not flow counts.
+Every metered byte classified deterministically across 9 AWS billing paths (same-zone, cross-AZ, cross-region, internet egress, NAT gateway, VPC peering, transit gateway, VPC endpoint, cloud-service public endpoint), in live dollars, not flow counts.
+Anything unprovable lands in an explicit Unknown bucket, never in a guess.

 Find the expensive conversation